It's not an option, and especially after the recent hurricanes, wildfires, and other scary stuff going on, we MUST be prepared for natural disasters.

 - These grass-fed meat sticks are shelf-stable and have no gross ingredients.
 (FYI: “Our 100% Grass Fed Beef Sticks are shelf-stable at room temperature for between 4 month to 6 months.
 They do not need to be refrigerated but will last even longer if you keep them refrigerated.“)

 - Consider buying pre-packaged MREs (Meals Ready to Eat).
 Life is busy, and not everyone has time to can up or package a bunch of food.
 Granted MREs won't be as healthy as items you canned or prepared yourself, but if you can supplement it with other things you have on hand, MREs can really be a blessing.
 I like this brand because its GMO-Free and Gluten-Free.

 - Don’t forget the small pleasantries that make life seem wonderful, no matter the chaos going on outside.
-Keep extra coffee on hand, and maybe some organic hot cocoa, as well.
+Keep extra coffee on hand, your favorite mushroom coffee or your favorite organic tea, and maybe some organic hot cocoa, as well.
 Calming teas may help jittery family members relax.

 - Remember to always have extra food on hand for your furry friends.
 Even if you typically feed your pets a raw diet, having a few cans or a bag of the best food you can find will keep you from having to share your own stash with them.
 Although I know you would if you had to! 🙂